mylinuxforwork/dotfiles/README.md

 ## Templating

 Included is a pywal configuration that changes the color scheme based on a randomly selected wallpaper.
 With the key binding SuperKey + Shift + w you can change the wallpaper.
 SuperKey + Ctrl + w opens rofi with a list of installed wallpapers for your individual selection.
 See also the .bashrc and the key bindings on Hyprland and Qtile for more alias definitions.

+In addition, you can switch the Waybar Template with SUPER + CTRL + T or by pressing the "..." icon in Waybar.
+The templates are available in ~/dotfiles/waybar/themes.
+You can add your own personal themes into this folder.
+The script will read in the folder structure.

 ## Screenshots & Video